candu/blog-old/source/_posts/2013-01-31-what-ill-look-like-in-50-years.markdown

 dXNlcm5hbWU6cGFzc3dvcmQ=
 {% endcodeblock %}

 (Obviously this isn't my real username/password.
-Substitute yours to get it working, and use that `base64`-encoded string in the `Authorization` headers below.)
+Substitute yours above and use the resulting `base64`-encoded string in the `Authorization` headers below.
+I'll use this bogus value to illustrate the flow.)

 With the correct header, we can try fetching the user info again: